gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/home.md

 ## The GNU MCU Eclipse plug-ins

-These plug-ins provide Eclipse CDT (C/C++ Development Tooling) extensions for GNU ARM toolchains like **GNU Tools for ARM Embedded Processors**, **Linaro**, etc.
+These plug-ins provide Eclipse CDT (C/C++ Development Tooling) extensions for GNU embedded toolchains like **GNU Tools for ARM Embedded Processors**, **Linaro**, **GNU MCU Eclipse RISC-V Embedded GCC** etc.

-In short, the GNU MCU Eclipse plug-ins allow to create, build, debug and in general to **manage ARM and AArch64 projects** (executables and static/shared libraries, in both 32 and 64-bits versions) with the Eclipse framework (currently tested up to Eclipse 4.6 Neon.3).
+In short, the GNU MCU Eclipse plug-ins allow to create, build, debug and in general to **manage ARM, AArch64 & RISC-V projects** (executables and static/shared libraries, in both 32 and 64-bits versions) with the Eclipse framework (currently tested up to Eclipse 4.6 Neon.3).
 The plug-ins run on Windows, GNU/Linux and macOS.
 For more details please visit the [Features]({{ site.baseurl }}/plugins/features/) page.

 ![Create new STM32F4 C++ project]({{ site.baseurl }}/assets/images/2015/intro-new-f4-project.png)